paytm/courier-plugin-sdk-nodejs/README.md

 { pullFetchUrl: 'http://example.com' }
 ```

+* Also each plugin will have `contextObj` which will be used to store values pertaining to that plugin.
+Examples includes setting authorization header token valid for X hours, etc.
 * Function marked with `**` will be rarely overridden, like `pullTrackDetails**`
 * Functions marked with `*` will be mostly overridden.